Parents and supporters of disabled students

 Disability Services understands that coming to university is a big transition for any young person.
 For disabled students, there may be added complexity.

-We know that parents and guardians may want to be involved in setting up support for their son or daughter.
+We know that parents and supporters may want to be involved in setting up support for their student.
 However, students at university are classed as independent adults.
 For this reason, Disability Services cannot legally discuss matters regarding students with family members or supporters.

-As a parent, the most helpful thing you can do is support a student to access University services independently.
+As a parent or supporter, the most helpful thing you can do is encourage a student to access University services independently.

 Your student is in safe hands.
 Our specialist Disability Advisory Team works with the student to recommend adjustments for their university studies and will fully assist them in setting up their support.